 The Department reserves the right to apply the provisions of this policy restrictively on a basis of reciprocity or to accord more favorable treatment than that which is set forth herein on the basis of existing and future bilateral arrangements.

-Foreign missions and IOs are required to notify the Department promptly of the arrival/appointment and termination of duties of all members of the staff of foreign missions and IOs, including all locally employed staff and part-time employees, and members of their families.
-Foreign missions and IOs must also promptly report to the Department any changes in the status of notified persons, such as admission to permanent resident status, changes in position, or changes in family (including the birth or adoption of a child; the arrival of a spouse, parent, or child from abroad; the departure from either the household or country, or death, of any family member; changes in marital status).
+Foreign missions are required to notify the Department promptly of the arrival/appointment and termination of duties of all personnel, including locally employed staff and part-time employees, and members of their families.
+Foreign missions must also promptly report to the Department any changes in the status of notified persons, such as admission to permanent resident status, changes in position, or changes in family (including the birth or adoption of a child; the arrival of a spouse, parent, or child from abroad; the departure from either the household or country, or death, of any family member; changes in marital status).

 In accordance with VCDR Article 9, the acceptance of accreditation requests for personnel at foreign missions is solely within the discretion of the Department of State, subject to reciprocity and the criteria below.
 Requests for exceptions to these guidelines will be considered on the basis of reciprocity or in truly extenuating circumstances.